Coldstorm Get in touch →

 Three buyer profiles are driving adoption:

-1. Mid-market law firms (5–50 lawyers) handling commercial disputes who need analytical capacity but can’t justify $30K+ annual subscriptions for enterprise AI platforms
+1. Mid-market law firms (5 to 50 lawyers) handling commercial disputes who need analytical capacity but cannot justify $30K+ annual subscriptions for enterprise platforms

-2. Corporate legal departments where evidence is scattered across channels and junior associate review costs are ballooning
+2. Corporate legal departments where evidence is scattered across channels and review costs are rising

 3. Arbitration and mediation practitioners who need structured evidence analysis without enterprise infrastructure